Viviana Zocco: Grupo VI-DA

-Ticmas
+TICMAS

-In 2019, Zocco founded Ticmas, an educational technology platform developed in Argentina.
+In 2019, Zocco founded TICMAS, an educational technology platform developed in Argentina.
 The platform focuses on digital transformation in education by offering interactive content, personalized learning resources, and classroom management tools for teachers and students.

-Since its launch, Ticmas has expanded across Latin America and collaborated with international technology companies.
+Since its launch, TICMAS has expanded across Latin America and collaborated with international technology companies.
 In 2021, it partnered with Google for Education to promote digital learning and teacher training initiatives in the region.

-In 2022, Ticmas received an international investment to support its regional expansion and technological development.
+In 2022, TICMAS received an international investment to support its regional expansion and technological development.
 The same year, it was recognized by Holon IQ as one of the twenty most innovative educational technology companies in Latin America, and in 2023 it was included among the top one hundred EdTech companies worldwide.

-Ticmas provides educational solutions for public and private institutions, emphasizing personalized learning pathways, student progress tracking, and continuous professional development for educators.
+TICMAS provides educational solutions for public and private institutions, emphasizing personalized learning pathways, student progress tracking, and continuous professional development for educators.

 Achievements and awards

 In 2016 Viviana Zocco won the Gold Stevie Award for Women in Business for Female Entrepreneur or Executive of the Year in Mexico, Central & South America.